Paddlefish Return to Caddo Lake

-Learn how changing flows from dams can produce benefits for people and nature.
+Learn how changes in flows from the Green River Dam have benefited people and nature.

 - Water Quality.
 Seasonal high flows into floodplains and wetlands improve water quality by allowing these areas to filter sediment and pollutants from our rivers and lakes.